camunda-community-hub/feel-scala-playground/README.md

 kubectl apply -f service.yaml -n feel
 ```

-To deploy a new version or the rest api, edit `deployment.yaml` and set `spec.template.spec.containers[0].img` to point
+To deploy the rest api, edit `deployment.yaml` and set `spec.template.spec.containers[0].img` to point
 to the latest docker image.
 Then run the following:

 ```shell